enr/xite/README.markdown

 Xite is a static sites generator.

+Xite is built using the Gradle build system, at the moment version 0.8.

+You don't need to install Gradle to build the project.
+The project uses a Gradle provided wrapper that automatically downloads the correct version for you.

-To build from sources you need Gradle 0.8:
+To build from sources you can:

+    ./gradlew -q

+If you have Gradle 0.8, you can use Gradle directly (to avoid the download):

     gradle -q

-If you have Gradle > 0.8, you can try with:

-    gradle -q -b build-09.gradle

-This build skips tests.
+Sometimes, building from sources, you can have "unknown resolver" error messages.

+The messages can be ignored.
+You get them only in the first build after a repository url change.

 To try Xite, from the base directory:

     ./target/app/bin/xite